deltafi/deltafi/deltafi-docs/public/docs/operating/deltafile_analytics.md

 # DeltaFile Analytics Capability

-DeltaFile analytics provide the ability to extract insights on behavior, performance, and volumetrics of processed DeltaFiles by flow and any applied annotations.
+DeltaFile analytics provide the ability to extract insights on behavior, performance, and volumetrics of processed DeltaFiles by dataSource and any applied annotations.

 ## DeltaFile Analytics